 Candidates who get selected in KAS can also be promoted to IAS officers if their work performance is exemplary.

-Before we discuss preparation for KAS 2019, here is some important information regarding KPSC KAS exam:
+Before we discuss preparation for KAS 2017-18 Mains and KAS 2020, here is some important information regarding KPSC KAS exam:

 - Candidates should first go through the eligibility criteria for KAS exam.